 Heroes Of Loot technically fits into the "roguelike" sub-genre thanks to semi-permanent player death and procedurally-generated dungeons.

 The folks behind the MOGA wireless gamepads for Android announced today that the next-generation MOGA Power Series controllers will be unveiled at E3 later this month.
 In addition to an updated physical design, MOGA is talking up its new MOGA Boost system.
 Boost will recharge your phone while you game.

 The Power Series will come in two different styles – a compact version for hauling around, and a larger (less portable) one.

 When we reviewed the MOGA Pocket (then simply called "MOGA") back in October of last year, we loved the controller, but felt it lacked a lot of functionality users want out of a game controller (emulator support, anyone?).
 Enter the MOGA Pro ($50): a larger, more full-featured version of the MOGA Pocket.
 With this controller, it appears that PowerA has taken into consideration everything it did "wrong" with the Pocket, and used that to improve things with the Pro.
-More than just a bigger version of last year's controller, the Pro brings all new functionality to the table, along with a more familiar form factor and extra buttons.

 If you're a fan of high quality mobile games, there's a good chance you've at least tried your hand at Gameloft's Modern Combat series.
 The latest installment – Zero Hour – builds upon its predecessors to offer some of the most in-depth, graphically rich, immersive gameplay that we've ever seen on a mobile device.
 It seems like only yesterday graphics like these were considered amazing on consoles – and now they're readily available on phones and tablets.
-It's kind of crazy when you think about how far the gaming scene has come in such a short period of time.